hoai97nam/angular_UT_document/Service.md

 ### 1. Start with TestBed
 Service (within this Angular project) always use `httpClient` to execute requests.

-Besides providing component, `HttpClientTestingModule` should be declare.
+Besides providing component, `HttpClientTestingModule` should be declared.

 This set up seems to be simple requirement for simple service